mathesar-foundation/mathesar-wiki/design/specs/specs-null-values.md

     - The text has a muted text color
     - The text has a different font style (italic)

+#### Scenario 1c: The user identifies a `NULL` value in a boolean type column in checkbox display mode

+##### Steps for 1c

+1. The user opens a table that contains `NULL` values.
+2. The user identifies a cell that contains an indeterminate state checkbox.
+3. The user hovers over the indeterminate checkbox, and a tooltip with the legend `NULL` is displayed.

 ### Scenario 2: User edits a `NULL` Value

 #### Scenario 2a: The data type is text

 ##### Steps for 2a

-1. The user edits a `NULL` value in a column that is set to text data type.
+1. The user edits a `NULL` value in a column set to text data type.
 2. The user double-clicks the value cell to enter edit mode.
-3. The user enters a value and leaves edit mode by pressing the enter key or clicking outside of the active cell.
+3. The user enters a value and leaves edit mode by pressing the enter key or clicking outside the active cell.
-4. The `NULL` value is replaced by the new value.
+4. The new value replaces the `NULL` value.

 #### Scenario 2b: The data type is text, and the value is cleared

 #### Steps for 2b

-1. The user edits a `NULL` value in a column that is set to text data type.
+1. The user edits a `NULL` value in a column set to text data type.
 2. The user double-clicks the value cell to enter edit mode.
-3. In edit mode, a text input box is displayed with a placeholder set to `NULL`.
+3. A text input box is displayed in edit mode with a placeholder set to `NULL`.
-4. The user types in a value, and the placeholder text is replaced by the new typed-in value.
+4. The new typed-in value replaces the user types in a value and the placeholder text.
 5. The user clears the new value by hitting the backspace key until the value is completely cleared.
 6. The user exits edit mode.
-7. The `NULL` value is replaced by an empty string, and the cell is blank.
+7. An empty string replaces the `NULL` value, and the cell is blank.

-#### Scenario 2c: The data type is boolean with checkbox display enabled
+#### Scenario 2c: The data type is boolean with checkbox display mode enabled

 ##### Steps for 2c

-1. The user edits a `NULL` value in a column that is set to boolean type with the checkbox display property enabled.
+1. The user edits a `NULL` value in a column set to boolean type with the checkbox display mode enabled.
-    - The field contains a checkbox in an indeterminate state.
+    - The field contains a checkbox in an indeterminate state, meaning the value is `NULL`.
-    - Hovering over the `NULL` checkbox will display a tooltip with the '`NULL`' legend.
-2. The user clicks on the checkbox, going from indeterminate (`NULL`) to checked (TRUE).
+2. The user clicks on the checkbox, going from indeterminate `NULL` to checked `TRUE`.
-3. The user can click on the checkbox again to mark it as false and go back to `NULL`.
+3. The user can click on the checkbox again to mark it as `FALSE`.
+4. To return the value to `NULL`, the user can select the cell and press the `delete` key or use the contextual menu and select the `Set as NULL` option.

 #### Scenario 2d: The data type is number